-Before a student may use the Internet for any purpose, the student's parent must be made aware of the possibility that the student could obtain access to inappropriate material.
-The parent and student must sign a consent form acknowledging that the student user is responsible for appropriate use of the Internet and consenting to monitoring by school system personnel of the student's e-mail communication and use of the Internet.
+The board recognizes that parents of minors are responsible for setting and conveying the standards their children should follow when using media and information sources.
+Accordingly, before a student may independently access the Internet, the student's parent must be made aware of the possibility that the student could obtain access to inappropriate material while engaged in independent use of the Internet.
+The parent and student must consent to the student's independent access to the Internet and to monitoring of the student's e-mail communication by school personnel.